Post updated: October 15th, 2025

-Around a fifth of property sales would be hit by this tax, compared to around 60% of home buyers who currently pay stamp duty.
+Around a fifth of property sales would be hit by this new property tax, compared to around 60% of home buyers who currently pay stamp duty.

 But for those who would have to pay the national property tax, they could face significantly higher bills than they currently pay on stamp duty.
-As a result, people who own homes in areas with higher house prices will be hit hardest if this goes ahead.
+As a result, people who own homes in areas with higher house prices will be hit hardest if this new property tax goes ahead.

 Critics fear this will make people even more reluctant to move home in these areas and discourage people from downsizing into smaller homes.